Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Achille Fusi was originally the Italian importer of FN motorcycles.

-They produced the M250 OHC machine with a facecam engine of which was developed by CF, in 1935.
-The Slater facecam design originated in England and a similar engine was developed by Soyer in 1928.
+They produced the M250 OHC machine in 1935 using the facecam engine developed by CF. (The Slater facecam design originated in England and a similar engine was developed by Soyer in 1928.)

 By 1937 they were producing a range of motofurgoni with mostly 500cc JAP engines.